MicrosoftDocs/learn/learn-pr/iot/azure-rtos-analyze-thread-behavior/includes/6-exercise-build-debug.md

 If all has gone well, you should see initial output appearing on the screen similar to this:

-:::image type="content" source="../media/partial-output.png" alt-text="Figure showing partial output from Project Analyze.":::  <br /> *Partial Output from ProjectAnalyze*
+:::image type="content" source="../media/partial-output.png" alt-text="Image showing partial output from Project Analyze.":::  <br /> *Partial Output from ProjectAnalyze*

 Your file has an application timer that invokes a function periodically (that is, 500 timer ticks) that displays a statistical summary for both threads.
 This function will compute the average cycle times, and then display those values, the current time, and the values of the counters.
 The second part of the output is produced by a thread performance info get for the Routine thread.